Top 10 Plants For Butterflies

 There's something quite magical about butterflies floating around in the garden.
-These whimsical insects are not only a beautiful sight, but they are also, together with their caterpillars, an important part of the food chain, being good food for many other creatures.
+These whimsical insects are not only a beautiful sight, they’re important pollinators that often travel vast distances.
+A healthy butterfly population is also a great indicator of a healthy ecosystem as their caterpillars are an essential part of the food chain for birds and other insects.

 1. Buddleja